Published on

 Oral cancer

 Possibly the most serious of all is the probable increase in oral cancers.
-“I’ve seen a few patients who have suspicious lesions or ulcers that have not gone away during lockdown and they’ve tried to manage it themselves, when normally they would have been picked up by a dentist,” says Natalie Bradley, a special-care dentistry registrar who works at Guy’s Hospital in London.
-At the height of the lockdown she was working in an urgent-care hub — undertaking emergency dental procedures for all those that couldn’t access a normal dentist.
+“I’ve seen a few patients who have suspicious lesions or ulcers that have not gone away during lockdown, and they’ve tried to manage them themselves when normally they would have been picked up by a dentist,” says Natalie Bradley, a special-care dentist registrar who works at Guy’s Hospital in London.
+At the height of the lockdown, she was working in an urgent-care hub, undertaking emergency dental procedures for all those who couldn’t access a normal dentist.

 She points out that the 19 million missed appointments might have been mostly routine check-ups, “but that’s also 19 million missed cancer screening appointments because dentists also check your soft tissues for possible lesions.”

-The BDA adds that during the height of lockdown, oral cancer referrals fell by 80 per cent compared with normal levels.
-“Oral cancers are surging, and kill more in the UK than car accidents,” Dé says.
+The BDA adds that during the height of the lockdown, oral cancer referrals fell by 80 per cent compared with normal levels.
+“Oral cancers are surging, and killing more people in the UK than car accidents,” Dé says.
 “But we’ll have to wait on next year’s data to see how this has impacted on survival rates.”

 Bradley explains that a mouth ulcer that doesn’t heal after two weeks, or one with red and white patches, is a warning sign, along with generally feeling unwell or swellings in the neck.
 “You should try to see your dentist,” she says.
 “Or your GP can refer you urgently if you can’t get a dentist’s appointment.”